laravel/docs/helpers.md

 <a name="method-str-ordered-uuid"></a>
 #### `Str::orderedUuid()` {#collection-method}

-The `Str::orderedUuid` method generates a "timestamp first" UUID that may be efficiently stored in an indexed database column:
+The `Str::orderedUuid` method generates a "timestamp first" UUID that may be efficiently stored in an indexed database column.
+Each UUID that is generated using this method will be sorted after UUIDs previously generated using the method:

     use Illuminate\Support\Str;